The Supernatural Experience that Changed Philip K. Dick Forever

 A Legacy That Transcends Fiction

-"Dick wasn't just a science fiction writer," concludes Dr. Webb.
-"He was an explorer of the boundaries of human consciousness, and his experiences force us to question fundamental assumptions about the nature of reality."
+"Dick wasn't just a science fiction writer," Dr. Webb concludes.
+"He was an explorer of the limits of human consciousness, and his experiences force us to question fundamental assumptions about the nature of reality."

-Dick's personal archive, held by the University of California, contains thousands of pages of notes about his experiences, many of which remain unstudied.
+Dick's personal archive, housed at the University of California, contains thousands of pages of notes about his experiences, many of which remain unstudied.
 Researchers hope these documents may offer new perspectives on one of the most fascinating mysteries of modern literature and consciousness.